tnicolaysen-aqua/tethys/docs/tutorials/map_layout/add_spatial_data.rst

 3. Adjust the layer styles
 ==========================

-Replace your :file:`controllers.py` with the following:
+Replace the code in :file:`controllers.py` with the following:

 .. code-block:: python